 Before the advent of Cloud Computing (or distributed computing), in a traditional IT setup, each company would spend millions of dollars on setting up and maintaining on-premises servers and data centers.
 This would not only involve huge capital expenses for the infrastructure, but also a significant investment in operational costs for maintenance.
 But because each company ran their servers in silos, no one actually realized any benefits from economies of scale.
 The shift to the cloud has resulted not only in huge savings for individual companies but also in the introduction of new and innovative solutions from the leading cloud companies such as AWS, Google Cloud and Azure.

-At the cost of sounding cliche and repetitive, let’s review the basic benefits of running applications on the cloud:
+At the cost of sounding cliche and repetitive, let’s review the basic benefits of Cloud Storage:

 - Scalability: If you’re running a website, you understand that you could suffer high traffic for short amounts of time, and have low to medium traffic on most days of the year.
 You don’t want your website or your application to break during the traffic spikes; at the same time, you don’t want to purchase extra server space that will be underutilized for most of the year.
 What you need is a solution that scales up and down according to your traffic needs, and that is what a well-architected cloud and application does really well

 - Instant Provisioning: If your business/ application is growing steadily, you need more servers to cater to your business requirements.
 There is a significant lead time associated with ordering servers, procuring them, racking them, and deploying them if you’re running your own data centers/ server rooms.
 A good cloud service provider removes this headache for you by giving you the ability to instantly create or delete virtual machines (VMs) for adjusting to the scale of your application